Accelerator

 Marbelite

 - A cement-based marble plaster, specifically formulated as an interior pool finish, designed for application to gunite or hand-packed concrete pool shells.
-Cemcrete’s PoolCrete is available in 15 shades

 Mortar

-- Mortar is a workable paste used to bind building blocks such as stones, bricks, and concrete masonry units together, fill and seal the irregular gaps between them, and sometimes add decorative colors or patterns in masonry walls.
+- Mortar is a workable paste used to bind building blocks such as stones, bricks, and concrete masonry units together, fill and seal the irregular gaps between them, and sometimes add decorative colours or patterns in masonry walls.

 Mottling